tmcgilchrist/ghuntley/content/live.md

 {{< tweet 895518510025256960 >}}

-For privacy reasons and to reduce unwanted noise (typing, drinking water, swallowing, etc) I don't run a my microphone "hot".
+For privacy reasons and to reduce unwanted noise (typing, drinking water, swallowing, etc) I don't run my microphone "hot".
 Underneath my desk is a foot pedal with three buttons.
 When the main button is pressed it mixes the microphone into the stream and when depressed microphone input is automatically cut off.

+{{< tweet 1020619195866787841 >}}

+Finally, I use a dedicated control panel so that I can switch inputs via dedicated buttons and can fade to black instantly if the need arises.

 {{< tweet 1020172737074028544 >}}

 # equipment